 This WMP implements the National Environment Protection (Used Packaging Materials) Measure in Victoria.
 The underlying goals of the WMP are to reduce environmental degradation arising from the disposal of used packaging and to conserve virgin materials.

 The WMP encourages the reuse and recycling of used packaging materials by supporting and complementing the voluntary strategies in the Australian Packaging Covenant (the Covenant).

 This policy was gazetted as the Waste Management Policy (Used Packaging Materials) No. G17, Gazette 26/04/2012.

 The Australian Packaging Covenant is a product stewardship agreement between companies in the packaging supply chain and all levels of government to reduce the environmental impacts of consumer packaging.
 The WMP ensures that brand owner signatories to the Covenant are not competitively disadvantaged by fulfilling their commitments to the Covenant.
 The Covenant and related documents are available from the Australian Packaging Covenant website.

 The Victorian Government is itself a signatory to the Covenant.
 Its commitments in support of the Covenant are set out in its Action Plan 2011–15 (PDF 125KB).
-These are reported against in its 2012 Annual Report (PDF 168KB) (The 2011 Annual Report (PDF 162KB) is also available.)
+These are reported against in its 2013 Annual Report (PDF 155KB) (the 2012 Annual Report (PDF 168KB) and 2011 Annual Report (PDF 162KB) are also available.)

 Extracts from the Victoria Government Gazette are reproduced with the permission of the Crown in right of the State of Victoria, Australia.
 The State of Victoria accepts no responsibility for the accuracy and completeness of any extracts published on this website.
 Hard copies (paper) are available for viewing at the EPA Victoria Library.